load board vs. freight marketplace

-Load Board vs. Freight Marketplace
+Load Board vs Freight Marketplace

-When a business or individual decides to ship a full truckload, they must figure out how they will have it shipped.
-Some, like small businesses, don’t automatically have a shipping department or a fleet to make deliveries.
+When a business or individual decides to ship a full truckload shipment, they must figure out how it will be shipped.
+Some, like small businesses or one-time shippers, don’t automatically have a shipping department or a fleet to make deliveries.
 They must rely on outside carriers and drivers to deliver their freight to retailers or customers.
+But for a first-time shipper or carrier, where do you go to find and advertise these loads?

 What is a Load Board?